Rosa K. Hirji

 Meet Rosa

-Rosa K. Hirji is an experienced attorney for educational, civil, and disability rights of children and youth.
-She has assisted families since 2001, in schools and districts throughout Southern California, and on behalf of children with a wide range of disabilities.
-She represents youth and their families at IEP meetings, mediation, due process hearings and in state and federal court.
+Rosa K. Hirji is a litigation attorney for the educational, civil, and disability rights of children and youth.
+Since 2001 she has advocated on behalf of children with a wide range of disabilities in schools and districts throughout Southern California, standing by their side at IEP meetings, mediation, due process hearings and in state and federal court.

 Community Service

-Rosa currently serves as President of the board chair for Community Lawyers Inc., a nonprofit that provides access to legal services to low and moderate income individuals and families in Compton.
-She is a lecturer at the People’s College of Law and has also published in the area of children’s law and the school to prison pipeline.
+Rosa also currently serves as a part-time Executive Director for Community Lawyers Inc., a nonprofit that provides access to legal services to indigent individuals and families in Compton.
+She was also a lecturer at the People’s College of Law and publishes writings on children’s law and the school to prison pipeline.